nest/nestml/doc/syntax.md

 * `neuron` *`<name>`* - The top-level block of a neuron model called `<name>`.
 The content will be translated into a single neuron model that can be instantiated in PyNEST using `nest.Create(<name>)`.
 All following blocks are contained in this block.
 * `parameters` - This block is composed of a list of variable declarations that are supposed to contain all variables which remain constant during the simulation, but can vary among different simulations or instantiations of the same neuron.
 These variables can be set and read by the user using `nest.SetStatus(<gid>, <variable>, <value>)` and  `nest.GetStatus(<gid>, <variable>)`.
-* `state` - This block is composed of a list of variable declarations that are supposed to describe the time dependent state of the neuron.
+* `state` - This block is composed of a list of variable declarations that are supposed to describe parts of the neuron which may change over time.
+* `initial_values` - This block describes the initial values of all stated differential equations.
 Only variables from this block can be further defined with differential equations.
 The variables in this block can be recorded using a `multimeter`.
-* `internals` - This block is composed of a list of implementation dependent helper variables that supposed to be constant during the simulation run.
+* `internals` - This block is composed of a list of implementation-dependent helper variables that supposed to be constant during the simulation run.
 Therefore, their initialization expression can only reference parameters or other internal variables.
 * `equations` - This block contains shape definitions and differential equations.
 It will be explained in further detail [later on in the manual](#equations).
 * `input` - This block is composed of one or more input ports.
 It will be explained in further detail [later on in the manual](#input).
 * `output` *`<event_type>`* - Defines which type of event the neuron can send.
 Currently, only `spike` is supported.
 No `end` is necessary at the end of this block.
 * `update` - Inside this block arbitrary code can be implemented using the internal programming language.
-The `update` block defines the runtime behaviour of the neuron.
+The `update` block defines the runtime behavior of the neuron.
 It contains the logic for state and equation [updates](#equations) and [refractoriness](#concepts-for-refractoriness).
 This block is translated into the `update` method in NEST.

+The following blocks are mandataroy: **input**, **output** and **update**

 ## Neuronal interactions

 ### Synaptic input

-A neuron model written in NESTML can be configured to receive two distinct types of input, spikes and currents.
-For either of them, the modeler has to decide if inhibitory and excitatory inputs are lumped together into a single named buffer, or if they should be separated into different named buffers based on their sign.
+A neuron model written in NestML can be configured to receive two distinct types of input, spikes, and currents.
+For either of them, the modeler has to decide if inhibitory and excitatory inputs are lumped together into a single named buffer, or if they should be separated into differently named buffers based on their sign.
 The `input` block is composed of one or more lines to express the exact combinations desired.
 Each line has the following general form:
 ```
 port_name <- inhibitory? excitatory? (spike | current)
 ```